dlynes12/KYC-blockchain/.ipynb_checkpoints/README-checkpoint.md

 Blockchain technology allows for the creation of a distributed ledger that is then shared to all users on the network.
 Utilizing Blockchain as a distributed ledger system has the potential to unlock the advantages of automated processes such as reducing compliance errors.
 A blockchain-based registry would not only remove the repetitive efforts of implementing KYC checks, but the ledger would also enable encrypted updates to client accounts to be distributed in near real-time.

 A KYC utility system based on blockchain technology will enable the financial and banking sectors to emancipate the process of identification verification.
-Presently,our data is collected and stored in a centralized system, such as a repository.With the introduction of blockchain solutions to handle the KYC process, data will be available on a decentralized network and can, therefore, be accessed by third parties directly after permission has been given.
+Currently, our data is collected and stored in a centralized system, such as a repository.
+With the introduction of blockchain solutions to handle the KYC process, data will be available on a decentralized network and can, therefore, be accessed by third parties directly after permission has been given.

 This blockchain-based KYC system will also offer better data security by ensuring that data access is only made after a confirmation or permission is received from the relevant authority.
 This will eliminate the chance of unauthorized access and subsequently give individuals greater control over their data.